Emas87/TerrModel/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 35425 images.
+The dataset includes 8861 images.
-Game-objects are annotated in YOLO v5 PyTorch format.
+GameObjects are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)

-The following augmentation was applied to create 3 versions of each source image:
-* 50% probability of horizontal flip
-* Random rotation of between -15 and +15 degrees
-* Random Gaussian blur of between 0 and 5.25 pixels
+No image augmentation techniques were applied.